WESTERN OKLAHOMA STATE COLLEGE

 Vacation leave requests must be scheduled and approved by the department's administrator.
 The college will pay for accrued, unused vacation leave as terminal payment.
 Vacation leave will be taken at a time which would be convenient for the college's operating schedule.

 Sick Leave (Revised 02/17/04): All full-time employees will earn paid sick leave in the amount of 10 hours for each contract month.
 Sick leave begins accruing from the first day the employee reports for work in each fiscal or school year (9-12 month contracts).
-Sick leave for all full-time employees may be accumulated to the total of 45 working days or 360 hours, based on an 8-hour day.
-Used sick leave will be subtracted from the accrued balance based on an 8-hour day for all employees. *(All sick leave hours for faculty which were accumulated based on a 6-hour day will be converted to the equivalent number of hours based on an 8-hour day.)
+Sick leave for all full-time employees may be accumulated to the total of 45 working days or 360 hours.
 The college will not pay for accrued, unused sick leave as terminal payment.
 Sick leave can be used for employees and family members.
 The college may require verification of illness if absence is 3 days or longer which could include doctor’s appointment, prescription, supervisor verification, etc.

 Personal Leave for Faculty: Each full-time faculty, with an appointment period of less than 12 months, will be granted a maximum of two (2) full days of personal leave each academic year.
+Division Directors will be granted a maximum of five (5) full days of personal leave each academic year.
 Personal leave days may be used at the faculty member’s discretion and will be non-cumulative from year to year.

 Personal leave beyond the established two days must be requested, and if granted, full pay will be deducted from the faculty member’s salary for each day absent, in accordance with the leave without pay policy (6.1.15).
 Each faculty member requesting personal leave must meet all assigned responsibilities, as confirmed by the appropriate academic dean, before personal leave will be granted.